CYBER SECURITY AWARENESS

 - Set your own golden rules and after discussing them, stick them at the side of the computer.

 Hectors World is an online resource that we use at Toko School to teach cybersafety.
 Follow the link below to see how you can get involved in cybersafety at home: http://hectorsworld.netsafe.org.nz/teachers/working-with-parents/

 The Board of Toko School places a high priority on providing the school with Internet facilities and ICT devices/equipment which will benefit student learning outcomes and the effective operation of our school.
-Below is our Cybersafety Awarness Pack that families recieve on enrolment.
+In the resource section is our Cybersafety Awareness Pack that families receive on enrolment.